 The appeal adds, as the Sydney Morning Herald described it, that Hicks was “despondent and suicidal when the government dangled the prospect of freedom before him.” and the Guardian explained that “his guilty plea was given under duress after an ‘inexcusable’ six years in Guantánamo Bay.”

-I look forward to a favourable ruling sometime in the not too distant future, so that David Hicks can finally put Guantánamo behind him.
+I look forward to a favorable ruling sometime in the not too distant future, so that David Hicks can finally put Guantánamo behind him.

 Andy Worthington is a freelance investigative journalist, activist, author, photographer and film-maker.
 He is the co-founder of the “Close Guantánamo” campaign, and the author of The Guantánamo Files: The Stories of the 774 Detainees in America’s Illegal Prison (published by Pluto Press, distributed by Macmillan in the US, and available from Amazon — click on the following for the US and the UK) and of two other books: Stonehenge: Celebration and Subversion and The Battle of the Beanfield.
 He is also the co-director (with Polly Nash) of the documentary film, “Outside the Law: Stories from Guantánamo” (available on DVD here – or here for the US).